-- December 15, 2013:Far-right extremists clash with police, and attack 200 people legally demonstrating against racism and neo-Nazi sentiment in Stockholm.
-Two demonstrators and two officers are injured and 28 people are arrested.
-Three members of the NRM are subsequently convicted of instigating the clash.
-Sources: CNN, Agence France Presse - August 4, 2012:Far-left activists attack police with bottles and fireworks while trying to break up an anti-Islam demonstration in Stockholm, organized in part by the English Defense League.
-Two officers are injured.
-Source: Associated Press - September 11, 2011:Swedish police arrest four people on "suspicion of preparing a terror attack" on an arts center in Gothenburg and attempting to kill Swedish cartoonist Lars Vilks.
+- September 11, 2011:Swedish police arrest four people on "suspicion of preparing a terror attack" on an arts center in Gothenburg and attempting to kill Swedish cartoonist Lars Vilks.
 Three of the men are later freed.

-Sources: France 24, U.S. Department of State Overseas Security Advisory Committee, Radio Sweden - December 29, 2010:Police in Denmark arrest four people on suspicion of planning to attack a Danish newspaper, Jyllands-Posten, that printed cartoons perceived as having insulted the prophet Mohammed.
+Sources: France 24 [83], U.S. Department of State Overseas Security Advisory Committee [9], Radio Sweden [84] - December 29, 2010:Police in Denmark arrest four people on suspicion of planning to attack a Danish newspaper, Jyllands-Posten, that printed cartoons perceived as having insulted the prophet Mohammed.
 Authorities seize an automatic weapon, a silencer, ammunition, and plastic handcuffs.
 The individuals arrested are residents of Sweden who had entered Denmark.
 Swedish police arrest an alleged accomplice, a 37-year old Swedish national of Tunisian origin living in Stockholm.
-Source: Guardian - December 12, 2010:A car bomb explodes in a busy shopping area in Stockholm.
+Source: Guardian [85] - December 12, 2010:A car bomb explodes in a busy shopping area in Stockholm.
 A second blast occurs nearby that kills the bomber, 28-year old Taimour Abdulwahab al-Abdaly, of Iraqi origin, and wounds two other people.
 Al-Abdaly attended the Luton Islamic Center but left when other attendees accused him of having a "distorted view" of Islam.
 Prior to the bombing, a Swedish news outlet received an audio recording which stated, "Now the Islamic state has been created.
 We now exist here in Europe and in Sweden.
 I don't want to say more about this.
 Our actions will speak louder than our words."
-Sources: BBC News, Reuters, Reuters, Associated Press - July 2007:Swedish cartoonist Lars Vilks is identified as a target of Muslim radicals worldwide for his depictions of the Islamic prophet Mohammed when the leader of al-Qaeda in Iraq, Abu Omar al-Baghdadi, puts a bounty on his head: "We announce a reward during this generous month of Ramadan of \$100,000 for the one who kills [Vilks]."
-Sources: Daily Mail, CBS News - August 1991 January 1992:Swedish national John Ausonius, using a rifle equipped with a laser sight, shoots 11 immigrants-one fatally-in and around Stockholm between August 1991 and January 1992.
+Sources: BBC News [86], Reuters [87], Reuters [88], Associated Press [89] - July 2007:Swedish cartoonist Lars Vilks is identified as a target of Muslim radicals worldwide for his depictions of the Islamic prophet Mohammed when the leader of al-Qaeda in Iraq, Abu Omar al-Baghdadi, puts a bounty on his head: "We announce a reward during this generous month of Ramadan of \$100,000 for the one who kills [Vilks]."
+Sources: Daily Mail [90], CBS News [91] - August 1991 January 1992:Swedish national John Ausonius, using a rifle equipped with a laser sight, shoots 11 immigrants-one fatally-in and around Stockholm between August 1991 and January 1992.
 In 1994, he is sentenced to life in prison.
 Ausonius was a successful stock trader who, after running into financial difficulties, began to rob banks and target immigrants out of "deep-seated hatred."
 He is said to be autistic and have personality disorders.
 In November 2012, he was denied early release from prison for the third time.
-Sources: Telegraph, The Local
+Sources: Telegraph [92], The Local [93]